johans-work/niyanodes/README.md

 ## overview

-Niya (knee-uh) is a new framework for abstraction oriented programming.
-It's the first tool of it's kind, focused on the highest level of abstraction we can represent in machines - abstraction itself.
+Niya (knee-uh) is a new framework for abstraction oriented programming focused on the highest level of abstraction we can represent in machines - abstraction itself.
 The one perfectly physical thing that is both empty and everything at the same time.
 Niya is abstraction abstracted.